-Ultrasound is a safe and widely used test that produces detailed images of the body in real time.
-It is performed by a sonographer; a specially trained health professional.
+Ultrasound is a safe and widely used test that produces detailed images of the body in real-time.
+It is done by a specially trained health professional called a sonographer.

-During the ultrasound exam, a hand held device called a transducer will be placed on your skin over the area of interest.
-This device emits high-frequency sound waves into the body.
-These sound waves are reflected by the different types of tissues and organs in your body and these echoes are converted into an image by the ultrasound machine.
-As ultrasound does not emit ionising radiation it is considered safe in pregnant women and children.
+During the ultrasound exam, a handheld device called a transducer is placed on your skin over the area of interest.
+The transducer sends high-frequency sound waves into the body.
+Sound waves reflected by the different types of tissues and organs in your body are converted into an image by the ultrasound machine.
+Ultrasound does not emit ionising radiation and is considered safe in pregnant women and children.

 A radiologist (specialist medical doctor) will review the images and provide a written report to your doctor.
-On occasion, the radiologist may personally attend your examination to examine you or discuss your issue, while viewing the images in real time.
+On occasion, the radiologist may personally attend your examination to discuss your issue and view images while the procedure is being undertaken.

-Ultrasound is a safe test and is used extensively in children as there is no radiation and there are no known risks from ultrasound.
-The tests are performed in the same way as adults but modified to suit children.
+Ultrasound is a safe procedure used extensively in children as there is no radiation and no known risks.
+Children have ultrasound procedures done in the same way that adults do.
 Some scans may require a paediatric radiologist.
-We will inform you if this is required at the time of booking.
+We will inform you if this is necessary at the time of booking.

 Are you ready to make your Ultrasound appointment?